AnthonyTsang/js-inline-sdk/README.md

   	// You can set this as FALSE or simply not calling OneSkyClient 'start_translate'		: TRUE,

-  	// The locale that user is accessing, we do not have any default setting for that, all depends on you 'locale'			: 'en-US', // we support ISO 639-1
+  	// The locale that user is accessing
+  	'locale'			: 'en-US', // we support ISO 639-1

   	/*
-  	* [OPTIONAL] Single Sign On settings to seamlessly sign in your users for inline translation
+  	* [OPTIONAL] Single Sign On settings to sign in your users for inline translation
   	* You may refer to SSO Tutorial
   	*/
   	'sso_id'			: '6894', // ID from your system to manage user contributions